lluisd/BIGTREETECH-TouchScreenFirmware/README.md

 ## Firmware Update

-The TFT firmware update process is based on three stages:
+The TFT firmware update process is based on the following stages:

 1. [Deployment Files](#deployment-files): All the resources needed for the firmware update (up to four kinds of resources)
 2. [Configuration](#configuration): All the changes needed on configuration file before the firmware installation